falkr/ttm4115/pages/learning/tbl.md

 The questions are not particularly difficult, and directly related to the preparation material.
 Some questions may still feel a bit tricky, since we want you to select the _best_ answer.

-* We do the RAT as a quiz on Blackboard
-* The RAT will be available each Monday from 9:15
-* We fill out the RAT will being all together on Zoom

-Note the following:

 * The scores of your RAT **do not count towards your final grade**.
 * This means you can completely focus on understanding the answers and getting feedback on your state of preparedness for the unit.
 * **It is mandatory to submit all RATs.** If you are sick on a Monday and cannot participate, you can do the RAT later.
 (In this case, you only do the individual RAT, not the team-RAT explained next.)